yasminenahal/hitl-al-gomg/README.md

 1. Install [Conda](https://conda.io/projects/conda/en/latest/index.html)
 2. Clone this Git repository
 3. In a shell terminal, go to the repository and clone the Reinvent repository from this [URL](https://github.com/MolecularAI/Reinvent)
+4. In the cloned Reinvent repository, run

+        $ cp configs/example.config.json configs/config.json

-4. Create the Conda environment for `REINVENT` using
+6. Create the Conda environment for `REINVENT` using

         $ conda env create -f reinvent.yml

-5. Active the environment then install `reinvent-scoring/` as a `pip` package using
+7. Active the environment then install `reinvent-scoring/` as a `pip` package using

         $ conda activate reinvent.v3.2
         $ pip install -e ./reinvent-scoring/
         $ conda deactivate

-6. Copy or move the `reinvent.v3.2` environment directory in this repository, or modify its path in `HITL_AL_GOMG/path.py`
+8. Copy or move the `reinvent.v3.2` environment directory in this repository, or modify its path in `HITL_AL_GOMG/path.py`

-7. Create the Conda environment for the HITL-AL workflow using
+9. Create the Conda environment for the HITL-AL workflow using

         $ conda env create -f environment.yml

-8. Activate the environment then install this repository as a `pip` package using
+10. Activate the environment then install this repository as a `pip` package using

         $ conda activate hitl-al-gomg
         $ pip install -e .